Get Investor Updates

 All You Need to Know about Howells Lake

-The project sits in Northwestern Ontario, one of the world’s top mining jurisdictions, with road/air access and proximity to the Ring of Fire corridor and Hemlo camp.
+Howells Lake is in northwestern Ontario, an established mining jurisdiction with regional access and proximity to the Ring of Fire corridor.

-The project has now received its Ontario exploration permit, and Critical One has signed an exploration agreement with Eabametoong First Nation covering consultation, environmental monitoring, and community participation during the current phase of work.
+Critical One has received its Ontario exploration permit and signed an exploration agreement with Eabametoong First Nation.
+The agreement supports consultation, environmental monitoring, and community participation during the current phase of work.